SAP-samples/abap-cheat-sheets/21_XML_JSON.md

   - Repository objects written in XSLT
   - XSLT can process ABAP data because ABAP data is first implicitly transformed into the asXML format.
 The result of this implicit transformation (the asXML format) is then used as the actual source for the XSL transformation.
 - Identity transformations
-  - SAP-delivered and predefined XSL transformation with the name `ID`
+  - Predefined XSL transformation with the name `ID`
   - Used to read and write the asXML (and also asJSON) format.
   - When the transformation ID is called, the resulting intermediate formats (asXML, asJSON) are the direct output.
   - When used, for example, to transform ABAP data, such as a structure, to XML, the transformation does not change the structure itself.
 You can, however, change the structure by implementing your own XSLT.